sfeir-open-source/sfeir-school-theme/README.md

 -   `big-code`: will use a big size of font

-    The additional class `alone` will position the code in the center of screen instead of relative to its parent.
     ![](./docs/images/slide-with-code-big.png)

--   `max-height`: make the code block of the slide take all vertical space
+-   `max-height`: make the code block of the slide take all vertical space.
+This class should be define on the second as a complement of `with-code` or `with-code-dark` classes.

-    _Note: the slide should contain only a code block to avoid an overflow._
     ![](./docs/images/slide-with-code-max-height.png)

+The additional class `alone` will position the code in the center of screen instead of relative to its parent.

 ### Highlight just a part of code